-Polyspectral cameras (multispectral and hyperspectral) for research (R&D&I) and industrial applications, including artificial vision and online polyspectral (multispectral and hyperspectral) imaging.
+Polyspectral cameras (multispectral and hyperspectral) for research (R+D+i) and industrial applications, including machine vision and in-line multispectral and hyperspectral imaging.

-About polyspectral cameras nobody agrees on how far it should be called multispectral and from where hyperspectral, but a good approximation would be
+Within polyspectral cameras no one agrees on how far to call multispectral and from where hyperspectral, but a good approximation would be:

 - multispectral camera: measures up to a few spectral bands, maximum of 10